-NOTE 1 - The recommendations in ISO 6093 concerning the use of at least one digit to the left of the decimal mark are also recommended in this Recommendation | International Standard, but are not mandatory.
+1 The recommendations in ISO 6093 concerning the use of at least one digit to the left of the decimal mark are also recommended in this Recommendation | International Standard, but are not mandatory.

-NOTE 2 - Use of the normalized form (see ISO 6093) is a sender's option, and has no significance.
+Use of the normalized form (see ISO 6093) is a sender's option, and has no significance.

-8.5.9 When "SpecialRealValues" or minus zero are to be encoded (bits 8 to 7 = 01), there shall be only one contents octet, with values as follows:
+8.5.7 When "SpecialRealValues" are to be encoded (bits 8 to 7 = 01), there shall be only one contents octet, with values as follows:

 01000000 Value is PLUS-INFINITY

 01000001 Value is MINUS-INFINITY

-01000010 Value is NOT-A-NUMBER

-01000011 Value is minus zero